LHNCBC/lforms/next/README.md

    to update the Chrome web driver.

 ## Use the Web Component
-* For Angular project (not to include another copy of zone.js)
+* For Angular projects (to avoid including another copy of zone.js)
   * Load the following files from `/dist/webcomponent`
   ```
   1. styles.css